lightbits/lightbits.github.io/euler/euler.markdown

 What is gimbal lock?
 --------------------

 Consider a plate that you can rotate by three angles rx, ry and rz around the x-, y- and z-axes respectively with the matrix `Rz(rz)*Ry(ry)*Rx(rx)`.
-Adjusting one of the angles in isolation will produce these three motions:
+Adjusting one of the angles in isolation produces these three motions:

 ![](plates1xyz.png)